zl007700/Seq2Seq/README.md

 Simple tensorflow implementation of Seq2Seq framework.

-We build this porject for three reason.
+We build this porject for three reasons.

 + Easy to use and run.
 + Easy to change for new task.